 When, as children, we are told not to put our hand on the hot stove, it’s kind of a no-brainer.
 Yeah, I think I can figure that out, mom.

 And when we come to the rooms of recovery, beat up, lost, and feeling like old little kids in an adult world, the term Live and Live can have a similar connotation.

 Intuitively it makes sense… but how the heck does one do that?

 Live and Let Live is one of the big three slogans of Alcoholics Anonymous, in that it is one of the trio of helpful suggestions written at the bottom of page 135 in the 12 Step movement’s basic text, the Big Book, alongside First Things First and Easy Does It.
-Sage advice for anyone, not just addicts, Live and Let Live has plenty of therapeutic value.
-In the treatment world, where suffering addicts are clamoring for a way out of their pain, the slogan speaks to modalities employed by counselors.
+Sage advice for anyone, not just for people with addiction—Live and Let Live has plenty of therapeutic value.
+In the treatment world, where people suffering from addiction are clamoring for a way out of their pain, the slogan speaks to modalities employed by counselors.